-- Time worked as overtime shall not be used to earn fringe benefits such as but not limited to, sick leave, vacation, or CalPERS service credit, or to serve out probation or merit increase periods.
-Compensatory time offCTO taken may be used as part of the established work week to earn fringe benefits and to serve out probationary and merit step increase periods. - 2.
-Employees assigned to positions requiring continuous coverage on a twenty-four (24) hour per day, seven (7) days per week basis who are held over at the conclusion of their shift for more than thirty (30) minutes without twenty-four (24) hours advance notice will be paid premium compensation at one and one-half (1-1/2) times the employee's base hourly rate of pay time and one half from the time they are required/ordered to remain at work beyond their scheduled shift they have worked more than forty hours during the work period. - 3.
-Overtime shall be paid in accordance with these rules and the provision of the Fair Labor Standards Act.
+- (24) hour per day, seven (7) days per week basis who are held over at the conclusion of their shift for more than thirty (30) minutes without twenty-four (24) hours advance notice will be paid premium compensation at one and one-half (1-1/2) times the employee's base hourly rate of pay from the time they are required/ordered to remain at work beyond their scheduled shift. - Overtime shall be paid in accordance with these rules and the provision of the Fair Labor Standards Act.